Chè Thái (Vietnamese Fruit Cocktail)

 Pandan Agar Agar Jelly

-- Combine Ingredients: In a small saucepan, whisk together water, agar agar powder, pandan extract, and sugar until well combined.
+- Mix: In a saucepan, whisk water, agar agar powder, pandan extract, and sugar.

-- Set Up Your Tools.
-Fit a potato ricer with a coarse disc and prepare a large bowl of ice water to cool the pandan jelly once it's shaped.
-Keep everything within easy reach.
+- Set Up: Fit a potato ricer with a coarse disc and prepare an ice bath.

-- Mix the Ingredients.
-In a small saucepan, combine water, sugar, mung bean starch, tapioca starch, and pandan extract.
-Whisk thoroughly before turning on the heat to ensure a smooth, clump-free mixture.
+- Mix: In a saucepan, whisk together water, sugar, mung bean starch, tapioca starch, and pandan extract.

-- Chill and Serve.
-Place the assembled Che Thai in the refrigerator for at least 1 hour to chill, or serve immediately over crushed ice.
+- Serve: Chill for 1 hour or serve right away over crushed ice.

 Notes